fredmerlo/pge/README.md

    ```

 #### Invoking AWS APIGateway API
-I used Terraform to provision the Rest API in AWS, although the target environment differs, the same Docker file was used to build the Lambda image and publish into ECR.
+I used Terraform to provision the Rest API in AWS, although the target environments differ, the same Docker file was used to build the Lambda image and publish into ECR.

 Invoking the APIGateway Rest API follows the same workflow used for the local Lambda.